bihalu/japp/README.md

 $ japp logout
 [13:13:07 INF] Removed login credentials for 192.168.178.59:5000
 ```

+# Setup local registry
+TODO descripe how to setup a local registry

 # Trusted certificate
 TODO describe how to accept self signed certificate from registry